-(1) Objectives :-The main purpose of corporate planning is to provide a plan of action to achieve certain pre-determined goals :-a plan cannot be prepared without objectives.
+(1) Objectives:-The main purpose of corporate planning is to provide a plan of action to achieve certain pre-determined goals:-a plan cannot be prepared without objectives.
 It is the duty and the responsibility of the top management to clearly define the corporate objective so that what is to be accomplished is specifically laid down.
 These objectives are instrumental to chalk out a plan of action.
 These should be clearly stated and recognised.
 They are included and are implicit in the plan itself.
-The laying down of corporate objectives is the first basic factor in planning and gives direction to it.
 The statement of objectives is the first basic factor in planning and gives a direction to it.
 The statement of objectives should be a logical sequence.